Russia seeks clues over plane crash that killed 50

-KAZAN, Russia (Reuters) - Russian investigators sifted through the charred remains of a Boeing 737-500 airliner on Monday in the search for clues about what caused it to crash in a nosedive and burst into flames, killing all 50 people on board.
+KAZAN, Russia, Nov 18 (Reuters) - Russian investigators sifted through the charred remains of a Boeing 737 airliner on Monday in the search for clues about what caused it to crash and burst into flames, killing 50 people, officials said on Monday.

-Sunday’s crash raised new concerns about Russia’s poor safety record as it prepares to host the Winter Olympics in the southern city of Sochi in February, an event on which President Vladimir Putin has staked much personal political prestige.
+Sunday’s crash raised new concerns about Russia’s poor safety record as it prepares to host the Winter Olympics in the southern city of Sochi in February, an event on which President Vladimir Putin has staked a lot of personal political prestige.

-Residents of Kazan wiped away tears as they lay flowers at the airport where the plane crashed in windy weather.
+Residents of Kazan wiped away tears as they lay flowers at the airport where the plane crashed in windy weather, with some venting anger over Russia’s bad safety record.
 Flags flew at half mast in the city 800 km (500 miles) east of Moscow.

-In a video that Russian website LifeNews said was footage of the crash, a plane descends almost vertically into the tarmac and explodes in a huge fireball.

 “The main versions are pilot error and technical problems, including equipment failure,” Alexander Poltinin, a senior regional investigator, said of the crash.

-He said the plane’s fuel tank had exploded on impact and it could take weeks for all the dead to be identified in the wreckage, scattered over a wide area.
+Poltinin said the fire had been extinguished several hours after the crash, but that it could take weeks for all the dead to be identified in the wreckage, scattered over a wide area.

-“There are mostly just fragments of bodies, few corpses,” local health ministry official Nail Nigmatullin told the Interfax news agency.
+The plane had lost altitude quickly, he said, and the fuel tank had exploded on impact.
+The local Health Ministry said only two bodies had been found by noon on Tuesday.

 The son of the president of the oil-rich province of Tatarstan and the regional head of the FSB intelligence service were named among those killed.
 The dead also included two foreigners, a Briton and a Ukrainian.